 What Is Vitamin A Deficiency?

 Vitamin A plays an important role in your vision.
-To see the full spectrum of light, your eye needs to produce certain pigments for the photoreceptor cells in your retina to work properly.
+To see the full spectrum of light, your eye needs to produce certain pigments for your retina to work properly.
 Vitamin A deficiency stops the production of these pigments, leading to night blindness.
-Your eye also needs vitamin A to nourish other parts of your eye, including the cornea, the clear covering on the front of your eye.
+Your eye also needs vitamin A to nourish other parts of your eye, including the cornea.
 Without enough vitamin A, your eyes cannot produce enough moisture to keep them properly lubricated.

 Vitamin A deficiency is the leading cause of preventable blindness in children worldwide.
 An estimated 250,000 to 500,000 children become blind every year because of vitamin A deficiency.
 Half of these children die within a year of losing their sight.

 In pregnant women, vitamin A deficiency causes night blindness and may contribute to maternal mortality.
-Vitamin A deficiency also compromises the immune system, increasing the chance of death from malaria, measles and diarrhea.
+Vitamin A deficiency also harms the immune system (the body’s ability to fight disease).
+This increases the chance of death from malaria, measles and diarrhea.

-Vitamin A deficiency is a significant problem in developing nations in Africa and Southeast Asia.
-Young children and pregnant women in low-income countries are at highest risk.
+Vitamin A deficiency is a big problem in developing nations in Africa and Southeast Asia.
+Young children and pregnant women in low income countries are at highest risk.